Sparse Source Identification in Transient Advection-Diffusion Problems with a Primal-Dual-Active-Point Strategy: Primal-Dual-Active-Point Algorithm for Source Identification

 \section{Primal-Dual-Active-Point Algorithm for Source Identification}

 Finally, we briefly discuss the numerical solution of \eqref{eq:sparseObjective} by adapting the Primal-Dual-Active-Point (PDAP) method as described in \cite{Pieper.2021}.
 In this regard, and in accordance with the original work, we follow an optimize-then-discretize philosophy and formulate the algorithm on the function space level before applying it to suitable discretizations described in \autoref{sec:discretization}.
-Conceptually, PDAP is a greedy algorithm which exploits the existence of a pair of sparse minimizers, see \autoref{thm:optimality}.
+Conceptually, PDAP is a greedy algorithm which \tcr{relies on sparse iterates} and exploits the existence of a pair of sparse minimizers, see \autoref{thm:optimality}, \tcr{by alternating between proposing new candidate sources based on the violation of the optimality condition \eqref{eq:suppcondition} and removing unnecessary points motivated by the observations in \autoref{coroll:finiteopt}}.
 More in detail, it constructs a sequence of parametrized iterates

 with the property that $({\sourceIntensity}^{\text{I}}_k,{\sourceIntensity}^{\text{C}}_k)$ is a minimizing pair of